joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 This error occurs if you are using the Fabric Service Discovery feature but did not configure any anchor peers on your channel.
 {: tsCauses}

-Follow these [instructions](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-ibp-console-govern#ibp-console-govern-channels-anchor-peers) to configure your anchor peers.
+Follow step three of the [private data topic](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-ibp-console-smart-contracts#ibp-console-smart-contracts-private-data) in the Deploy a smart contract tutorial to configure your anchor peers.
 {: tsResolve}